Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Blast parameters

 For high explosives such as TNT and C4, it is common \citep{US_armyTM5} to scale the blast parameters according to the Hopkinson-Cranz \citep{hopkinson1915british,cranz1925lehrbuch} self-similarity law.
 This law states that blasts from different explosions at the same atmospheric pressure are self-similar if the associated scaled distance $Z$ is the same, where

 $D$ is the stand-off distance, also conventionally referred to as shock wave radius, and $E$ is the (internal) energy of the explosive mass.

 Here, we aim at demonstrating that the same self-similarity is also valid for blasts generated by exploding wires.
-In doing so, we consider that the internal energy of the `equivalent' explosive mass coincides with the energy stored in the capacitor, thus assuming that the whole stored energy is discharged and transferred to the blast, $E\equiv E_c$.
+In doing so, we consider that the internal energy of the ``equivalent'' explosive mass coincides with the energy stored in the capacitor, thus assuming that the whole stored energy is discharged and transferred to the blast, $E\equiv E_{\textrm{c}} $.
 Note that this is, in general, not necessarily true, as a small part of the stored energy may be consumed or be trapped within the discharge circuit.
 Moreover, part of the discharged energy is lost during the phase transition process of the aluminum wire and in the formation of plasma \citep{morsel2024miniblast}.
-However, considering $E\equiv E_c$ allows for a straightforward characterization of the blast parameters with respect to the scaled distance.
+However, considering $E\equiv E_{\textrm{c}} $ allows for a straightforward characterization of the blast parameters with respect to the scaled distance.

 Figure \ref{fig:blw_ze} presents the blast parameters as function of the scaled distance, $Z$.
-The impulse peaks and time durations have been converted to their respective scaled values: scaled impulse peaks, $i_{sow}$ and $i_{sow-}$, and scaled times, $t_{Aw}$, $t_{ow}$, and $t_{ow-}$.
-The scaling is achieved by dividing each parameter by $\sqrt[3]{E}$, e.g. $i_{sow} = i_{so}/\sqrt[3]{E}$.
+The impulse peaks and time durations have been converted to their respective scaled values: scaled impulse peaks, $i_{\textrm{sow}}$ and $i_{\textrm{sow}-}$, and scaled times, $t_{\textrm{Aw}}$, $t_{\textrm{ow}}$, and $t_{\textrm{ow}-}$.
+The scaling is achieved by dividing each parameter by $\sqrt[3]{E}$, e.g., $i_{\textrm{sow}} = i_{\textrm{so}}/\sqrt[3]{E}$.

-Despite minor discrepancies at lower energy levels, specifically at $E_c=0.5$ kJ, it is clear that nearly all blast parameters scale very well with the scaled distance, $Z$, confirming the validity of the Hopkinson-Cranz self-similarity law for blasts generated by exploding aluminum wires too.
-The only parameter that shows a weaker correlation with $Z$ is the negative phase duration, $t_{ow-}$.
+Despite minor discrepancies at lower energy levels, specifically at $E_{\textrm{c}} =0.5$ kJ, it is clear that nearly all blast parameters scale very well with the scaled distance, $Z$, confirming the validity of the Hopkinson-Cranz self-similarity law for blasts generated by exploding aluminum wires.
+The only parameter that shows a weaker correlation with $Z$ is the negative phase duration, $t_{\textrm{ow}-}$.
 This may be due to the inherently lower accuracy in measuring the negative phase, as compared to the positive phase, as well as the difficulty in precisely determining the end of the negative phase at low energy levels.
-Whilst being outside of the scope of the present paper, one possible path to investigate in the future is consider higher energy levels, $E_c \gg 10$ kJ.
+As it follows, we pursue the analysis of the blast parameters avoiding calculations based on the negative phase duration.
+To further explore its dependency on the scaled distance, a potential direction for future research is to consider higher energy levels, i.e., $E_{\textrm{c}} > 10$ kJ.\\

 We believe that the above experimental results are significant not only because they confirm the self-similarity in exploding wire blasts, but also because they enable effective comparisons with other conventional, well-documented explosives such as TNT.
 This comparison is explored further in Section \ref{sec:TNT_Equivalence}.